Bemba language: Literature

 There is a sizeable amount of literature in Bemba.
 There are narratives, poems and plays.
 Some of the notable writers in Bemba include Stephen Mpashi, Chongo Kasonkomona, Chishimba, Paul Mushindo, Bwalya Chilangwa, Mwila Launshi and Kambole.

 A lot of the novels and narratives in Bemba were written between the period 1950 and 1980.
 Recently, very few creative works are published in Zambia mainly due to two reasons: the readership is generally poor and secondly, because of the first reason, publishers tend to hesitate to publish creative works in Bemba, especially novels of substantial length, for financial reasons due to the likely low levels of readership and thus profit.
 Instead, there are many short stories and novellas in Bemba literature.

-Despite these hiccups, such as poor readership and lack of publishing, the quality of the works that are published in Bemba is often high.
-Moreover, there seem to be many talented writers who would like to write in this language but could not because of the reasons that have been given above and others that are related.
+Moreover, there seem to be many talented writers who would like to write in this language but could not because of the reasons given above, as well as limited publishing opportunities, lack of financial support, and limited access to readers.

 In terms of literary criticism, a lot of the works in Bemba have not been reviewed and critiqued.
 This is because there are very few literary critics in Bemba, though the interest is slowly growing.
 Some of these include Lutato and Shadreck Kondala, among others.
 Classic Bemba books include Uwauma Nafyala, Pano Calo and Imilimo ya bena Kale.